severo/pesticides_website/BUILD.md

   npm run build:css:postcss
   ```

-- Do both in one call:
+- Do both in one call (first SASS, then PostCSS):

   ```bash
   npm run build:css